mfazrinizar/NeuroParenting/README.md

 ![UI2](https://github.com/mfazrinizar/NeuroParenting/blob/main/NeuroParentingUI/3.jpg?raw=true)|![UI3](https://github.com/mfazrinizar/NeuroParenting/blob/main/NeuroParentingUI/4.jpg?raw=true)|

 ## Features
 1. Forum, a supportive online forum designed for parents of neurodivergent children and experienced psychologists specializing in neurodevelopmental disorders.
-Our community is a safe and empathetic space where parents can come together to share experiences, seek advice, and build a network of support while benefiting from the professional insights provided by expert psychologists. another.
+Our community is a safe and empathetic space where parents can come together to share experiences, seek advice, and build a network of support while benefiting from the professional insights provided by expert psychologists.

 2. Articles, connects you to helpful articles from trusted sources outside the app.
 Get practical tips, the latest research, and personal stories covering various aspects of neurodivergence.NeuroParenting facilitates your exploration, ensuring that valuable information and support are readily accessible with just a tap.

-3. Consult, Engage in real-time conversations with experienced psychologists, make a personalized consultationsz allowing you to seek guidance, ask questions, or discuss concerns directly.
+3. Consult, Engage in real-time conversations with experienced psychologists, make a personalized consultationsz allowing you to seek guidance, ask questions, or discuss concerns directly. (under development, the development unexpectedly took longer time)

 4. Games, designed for neurodivergent children, these interactive games turn education into a fun and engaging experience.
 Each game is crafted to stimulate cognitive skills, creativity, and social interaction.
 Watch as your child learns and grows.
 With NeuroParenting, education becomes an adventure, making every moment a chance to play and thrive.